spacetelescope/stpipe/docs/source/call_via_call.rst

 ::

- from mycode.pipeline import MyPipeline result = MyPipeline.call('myfile.asdf')
+ from mycode.pipelines import CalibrationPipeline result = CalibrationPipeline.call('myfile.asdf')

- from mycode.pipeline import MyStep result = MyStep.call('myfile.asdf')
+ from mycode.steps import CleanupStep result = CleanupStep.call('myfile.asdf')

 To set custom parameter values when using the ``call`` method, set the